Edible bird's nest: Culinary use

 The best-known use of edible bird's nest is bird's nest soup, a delicacy in Chinese cuisine.
 When dissolved in water, the bird's nests have a flavored gelatinous texture utilized in soup or sweet soup (tong sui).
 It is mostly referred to as 燕窩 (yànwō) unless references are made to the savory or sweet soup in Chinese cuisine.

-According to the Qing dynasty manual of gastronomy, the Suiyuan shidan, bird's nest was regarded as a delicate ingredient not to be flavored or cooked with anything overpowering or oily.
+Bird's nest was regarded by the ancient Chinese as a delicate ingredient not to be flavored or cooked with anything overpowering or oily.
 While it is rare and expensive, it must be served in relatively large quantities; otherwise its texture cannot be fully experienced and enjoyed.
+It is one of the most expensive animal products consumed by humans, with prices up to about 4300 $/lb depending on grading.
+The type or grading of a swiftlet nest depends on the bird species, as well as the shape and colour of the bird's nest.

-In addition to their use in soup, edible bird's nests can be used as an ingredient in other dishes.
-They can be cooked with rice to produce bird's nest congee or bird's nest boiled rice, or they can be added to egg tarts and other desserts.
+Besides soups, edible bird's nests can be cooked with rice to produce bird's nest congee or bird's nest boiled rice, and can be added to egg tarts or other desserts.
 A bird's nest jelly can be made by placing the bird's nest in a ceramic container with minimal water and sugar (or salt) before double steaming.

+According to traditional Chinese medicine, it promotes good health, especially for the skin.